-6 Strategies to Teach Vocabulary to English Language Learners
+6 Classroom Strategies to Teach Vocabulary to English Language Learners

 While English language learners generally have the greatest need to expand their vocabulary, many non-English language learners—especially those from low socioeconomic communities—have a limited vocabulary bank, so many of them can greatly benefit from these strategies as well.

-Here are 6 practical strategies any teacher can use to turn a classroom into a word wonderland.
+6 practical strategies any teacher can use to turn her classroom into a word wonderland:

 1. Label Everything in Your Classroom

 - Posters: Choose posters with colorful and clearly labeled images.
 Or add labels for the pictures yourself.
 They don't have to be perfect—you don’t need to type, print, and laminate the words before you tape them onto the posters.
 Handwriting them in bold on sticky notes and taping the sticky notes onto the poster works equally well.
 The main thing is for your students to associate each word with its corresponding image to help them learn vocabulary.

 - Maps: Write the title above each map to depict what the land represents.
 If it’s a country, write the name of the country.
 If it’s a world map, specify that.
 Maps are also great places to label cardinal directions: north, south, east, west, as well as northeast, northwest, southeast, southwest.
 Add labels for large bodies of water such as oceans and bays—their names often appear in tiny print and are therefore almost unnoticeable on the original map.
 For a world map, highlight the names of the seven continents to make them stand out.

 I strongly recommend leaving ample space between posters and maps on your walls so that your students are not over-saturated with visual input.
 Walls that are too cluttered with information may overwhelm your students rather than draw them in.